 Grinding: After the husks are removed the beans/nibs are ground into a fluid paste, similar to molten chocolate.
 There are different grinding set-ups and they all include friction that increases the heat.
 To keep below the 42°C, machines have to be adapted or slowed down.
 Often a missed step in the process, easily reaching up to temperatures of 60-80°C.

 Long story short

-Anyway this hopefully provides some more insight in a quite complex process and helps you to ask the right questions to producers to check if their raw cacao is actually raw.
+This hopefully provides some more insight in a quite complex process and helps you to ask the right questions to producers to check if their raw cacao is actually raw.

-Most of our own cacao is lightly roasted for which we look at traditional preparation so all the good stuff is still actively present.
+Our own cacao is lightly roasted for which we look at traditional preparation so all the good stuff is still actively present.
 Research has found that lightly roasting cacao increases the level of some active ingredients as well as it preserves better.